shyamgj1900/tp/docs/UserGuide.md

 ```

 ❗ Note: Only events added via the `planner` will be displayed on the list in step 2.
-Hence, users are not allowed to delete lessons added via the `timetable` and exams from the `planner`.
+Hence, you are not allowed to delete lessons added via the `timetable` and exams from the `planner`.
 _Visit the section on [`timetable`](#timetable-timetable) for commands to delete lessons._
 _Exams will be automatically deleted as modules are deleted from the [`module`](#module-manager-module) manager._